hdShang/arxiv-daily/docs/cs-CL/2025-06-11/papers/250610095v1-when-meaning-stays-the-same-but-models-drift-evaluating-quality-of-s.md

 ---
 layout: default
-title: When Meaning Stays the Same, but Models Drift: Evaluating Quality of Service under Token-Level Behavioral Instability in LLMs
+title: "When Meaning Stays the Same, but Models Drift: Evaluating Quality of Service under Token-Level Behavioral Instability in LLMs"
 ---

 # When Meaning Stays the Same, but Models Drift: Evaluating Quality of Service under Token-Level Behavioral Instability in LLMs